WE RUN OUR CLASSES IN A MONTH LONG SERIES PROGRAM, but

 Pre-requisite: Mastery of Salsa 2 or equivalent level of experience.
 Salsa 3 is meant to be repeated endlessly as content changes month to month.

-JANUARY sign up:
+march sign up:

 SALSA SUELTA ROUTINES